 Festivals & Events

-The stretch of stone staircase that leads visitors to the Grand Shrine of Kumano Nachi-taisha down to the roaring Nachi Falls is generally a descent taken slowly while enjoying the lush natural surroundings.
-Not so on July 14th, however, as the stone stairs are roaring with flame in the annual Nachi Fire Festival.
+Not so on July 14, however, as the stone stairs are roaring with flame in the annual Nachi Fire Festival.

-Jump on the bus at Kii-Katsuura Station and ride 30 minutes until the Nachisan stop.
+Jump on the bus at Kii-Katsuura Station and ride 30 minutes to the Nachisan bus stop.
 The stop before Nachisan is Nachi-no-Taki-mae, the stop for Nachi Falls .
-Alternatively, take the bus from Shingu station and after 15minutes, get off at Jinja Otera-mae.
+Alternatively, take the bus from Shingu Station, and get off at Jinja Otera-mae.

-The festival is one of the most dramatic and famous festivals in the region, if not the whole country.
-Like most festivals, large crowds tend to gather so getting to the site early is always recommended.
-The festivities start at 11:00 with the main event around 14:00.
+This is one of the most dramatic and famous festivals in the region, if not the whole country.